AbdelaliEch/Football-Data-Project/final documentation/README.md

 ## Data Pipeline
 The data pipeline follows a structured ELT (Extract, Load, Transform) process:
 1. **Extract**: Download raw csv football data from Kaggle and store it in Google Cloud Storage (GCS).
-2. **Load and Process**: Use Apache Spark to process the data directly from GCS, convert it to Parquets and then reload the processed data back to both GCS and BigQuery.
+2. **Load and Process**: Use Apache Spark to process the csv data directly from GCS, convert it to Parquets and then reload the processed data back to both GCS and BigQuery.
 3. **Transform**: Utilize dbt to transform the data in BigQuery, creating staging, intermediate, and mart models.
 5. **Visualize**: Build dashboards and insights in Looker Studio to visualize the results.